openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-images-instances.rst

 ====================

+Virtual machine images contain a virtual disk that holds a bootable operating system on it.
 Disk images provide templates for virtual machine file systems.
-The Image service controls storage and management of images.
+The Image service controls image storage and management.

-Instances are the individual virtual machines that run on physical compute nodes.
+Instances are the individual virtual machines that run on physical compute nodes inside the cloud.
 Users can launch any number of instances from the same image.
-Each launched instance runs from a copy of the base image so that any changes made to the instance do not affect the base image.
-You can take snapshots of running instances to create an image based on the current disk state of a particular instance.
-The Compute service manages instances.
+Each launched instance runs from a copy of the base image.
+Any changes made to the instance do not affect the base image.
+Snapshots capture the state of an instances running disk.
+Users can create a snapshot, and build a new image based on these snapshots.
+The Compute service controls instance, image, and snapshot storage and management.

 When you launch an instance, you must choose a ``flavor``, which represents a set of virtual resources.
-Flavors define how many virtual CPUs an instance has, the amount of RAM available to it, and the size of its ephemeral disks.
+Flavors define virtual CPU number, RAM amount available, and ephemeral disks size.
 Users must select from the set of available flavors defined on their cloud.
 OpenStack provides a number of predefined flavors that you can edit or add to.